olivaresvinales/olivaresvinales.github.io/readme.md

 ### **About me**

-I am a Postdoctoral Fellow at the Shanghai Center for Mathematical Sciences of Fudan University.\
+I am a Postdoctoral Fellow at the Shanghai Center for Mathematical Sciences of Fudan University, mentored by [Weixiao Shen](https://scholar.google.com.sg/citations?user=Pe1NsLkAAAAJ&hl=en).\
 I was a PhD student at University of Rochester advised by [Juan Rivera-Letelier](http://rivera-letelier.org/).\
 My research interests lie in the areas of dynamical systems and ergodic theory.